benklassen77/benklassen77.github.io/README.md

-# Hello!
+# Greetings

-I am Benjamin Klassen, a 2nd-year student studying Civil Engineering at the University of Waterloo.
+My name is Benjamin Klassen.
+I am a 2nd-year student studying Civil Engineering at the University of Waterloo.

 ## Solid Mechanics